Series

 The stack: eight tools, four days, zero lines of code

 I didn't have a design problem, I had a design-validation problem.
-Building our own UX testing tool in four days, with eight tools I already knew and zero new budget.
+Building our own UX testing tool in four days would solve it.

 Read time · ~5 min